International School of Monza

 * A beautiful part of the world, close to the buzzing city of Milan and the Italian lakes.

-In the heart of the city of Monza, the doors of the International School of Monza open every day to approximately 300 students of around 30 nationalities.
+In the heart of the city of Monza, the doors of the International School of Monza open every day to approximately 270 students of around 30 nationalities from age 2 to 18.
 A perfect structure for collaborative inquiry-driven study, an environment that will help them to grow to become active citizens of “a world without frontiers”.
 Whilst the school has a thirty-year-long year history and has close ties with its sister schools around Italy, there a fresh and unique feel to everything we do.

-At ISMonza, a full International Baccalaureate (IB) continuum school authorised to offer the Primary Years Programme (PYP, ages 2-11), Middle Years Programme (MYP, ages 11-16) and Diploma Programme (DP, ages 16-18), we endeavour to deliver the International Baccalaureate programmes in the purist of forms, with the school’s core values and the IB’s Learner Profile embodied in everything that we do.
+At ISMonza, a full International Baccalaureate (IB) continuum school authorised to offer the Primary Years Programme (PYP, ages 3-11), Middle Years Programme (MYP, ages 11-16) and Diploma Programme (DP, ages 16-18), we endeavour to deliver the International Baccalaureate programmes in the purist of forms, with the school’s core values and the IB’s Learner Profile embodied in everything that we do.
 Both the school and the group to which it belongs, have an established record of success in the IB, from age 3 all the way through to admission to the world’s leading universities at age 18.
+Furthermore, in our Early Years section (ages 2-6), our curriculum is heavily influenced by Reggio Children.

 Perhaps most of note is the sense of collaboration that exists amongst all members of the school community.
 This is most evident in the way in which our highly qualified mother-tongue teachers and inquisitive students work towards a common goal of academic success which is seamlessly balanced with an inherent commitment to active global citizenship at every level.
 Although all classrooms are fitted with smart TVs and students bring tablets or laptops to school, we use technology in a blended approach where we feel it adds value to teaching and learning and not merely to replace traditional methods (yes, we do use books and, yes, we do talk to one another).